Gaming (VR)

 Eye Tracking

-While your eyes are on the VR experience, the sensors in the HMD (Head Mounted Display) are carefully tracking eye positioning.
-If you're playing a VR game, the software will guide your view into a specific direction or use eye motions for other perks the game offers.
+While your eyes are on the VR experience, the sensors in the HMD (Head-Mounted Display) carefully track eye positioning.
+If you're playing a VR game, the software will guide your view in a specific direction or use eye motions for other perks the game offers.

 Field of View